Floris-Koek/Webprogramming/README.md

 you can visit this webpage at: https://webprogrammingdbc.azurewebsites.net/

+This project has been made to experiment with different factors of Webdelopment, being Git, cloud hosting and javascript.
+The final product is an animation that could theoraticly be used by a company.
+Newer versions would include more advanced techniques and animations.

 To open any of these files, simply download the code using the big green button when visiting the repository.
 Come on, you can't miss that one.
 Then, open the files with a IDE or texteditor.
 I personally love Visual studio but if sublime, brackets or (god forbid) VIM is your thing thats fine as well; whatever floats your boat.
 Here you can edit the code yourself.